CloudLabsAI-Azure/Azure-Well-Architected-Framework/02-Exercise-2-Operational-Excellence.md

 ### Task 1: DevOps

-To activate resources on demand, deploy solutions rapidly, minimize human error, and produce consistent and repeatable results, we should automate deployments and updates.Complex issue may not always be able to be identified in a timely manner.
+To activate resources on demand, deploy solutions rapidly, minimize human error, and produce consistent and repeatable results, we should automate deployments and updates.
+Complex issues may not always be able to be identified in a timely manner.
 However, with good automation, detection of these issues should occur quickly.

 Once a process is automated, training and maintenance can be greatly reduced or eliminated.
 This frees engineers to spend less time on manual processes and more time on automating business solutions.

-Thre different types of automation includes:
+The different types of automation includes:

 #### 1. Infrastructure deployment: